steve1029/IES/README.md

 ## Features
 #### Numerical solvers
 - **FDTD**: Uses Finite-Difference method to approximate the derivatives in Maxwell's equations.
 - **PSTD**: Uses pseudo-spectral methods to approximate the spatial derivatives in Maxwell's equations.
 - **SHPF**: By hybridizing the PSTD and FDTD method, Staggered grid Hybrid PSTD-FDTD(SHPF) method is optimized for large-scale electromagnetic simulations using COW.

 #### Parallelism
 * **OpenMP**: Shared memory parallelism is provided.
 * **OpenMPI**: Distributed Parallel Computing with OpenMPI(wrapped with mpi4py) is implemented.

+#### Computing Devices
+* **CPU**: If a user wants to run with CPU, choose core engine as 'numpy'.
-  * **GPU**: The simulation can be run with numpy or cupy.
+* **GPU**: If a user wants to run with GPU, choose core engine as 'cupy'.

 #### Materials
 * So far, only dielectric materials can be modeled.

-#### CPML
+#### Boundary Conditions
+* PBC: Periodic Boundary Conditions.
+* BBC: Bloch Boundary Conditions.
-  * Convolutional PML is implemented.
+* PML: Convolutional PML (CPML) is implemented.

 ## Requirements
+* Debian/Ubuntu
-* Debian/Ubuntu COW
+* COW (not necessary but highly recommanded.)
 * Network
 * Python
 * Nvidia toolkits